visionspacetec/Prust/README.md

 ## Adding a function for the function management system.
 Let's say we want to add a function which sets a pin which is connected to a led.
-First we will have to edit src/server/func_man.rs file.
-In there there is a function called init which looks like this:
+First, we will have to edit the src/server/func_man.rs file.
+In there is a function called init which looks like this:

 ```rust
 pub fn init() -> Serial<USART2, (PA2<Alternate<AF7, Input<Floating>>>, PA3<Alternate<AF7, Input<Floating>>>)>{